 Computing the Tax Savings

-Tax savings result from the switching of income from a high bracket (yours) to a low bracket (your child's).
+Tax savings result from the switching of income from a high bracket (yours, presumably) to a low bracket (your child's).
 While that's true most of the time, it's not unheard of for a business owner to sustain losses that put him or her in a low bracket, so it pays to check.
 That can vary from year to year.

 Even if your child is still your dependent, he or she can claim the standard deduction.
-That's equal to $350 plus earned income, but not more than $12,000 (2018 amount).
-That means if he or she has no other income, the first $12,000 is not subject to tax.
-(2018 amount; go to www.smbiz.com/sbrl001.html for the current year standard deduction.)
+That's equal to $350 plus earned income, but not more than $12,950 (2022 amount).
+That means if he or she has no other income, the first $12,950 is not subject to tax.
+(2022 amount; go to www.smbiz.com/sbrl001.html for the current year standard deduction.)
 We've ignored state taxes on your child's income in the discussion below.
-While the rules vary widely, state taxes are likely to be no more than $700, and could be considerably less.
+(While the rules vary widely, state taxes are likely to be no more than $700, and could be considerably less.
 In any event, whether the income is yours or your child's would be a wash.)